madjugglers/pattern-book/04_five_person_patterns.md

 | **E**       | A     |       |       | A     | B     |       |

 > * Both hands counting, right hand starts

+In early versions of the passing book this was called *The New One*

 #### Variation